Predicting with Confidence on Unseen Distributions: Distribution Shifts and Grouping

 \section{Distribution Shifts and Grouping}

 Among the distribution shifts, we differentiate between natural and synthetic distribution shifts.
 Synthetic distribution shifts can be generated in an automated fashion from existing data.
 We explore the synthetic shifts from the ImageNet-C dataset \cite{hendrycks2019benchmarking} and combine results from all five intensities.
 We separate the synthetic data shifts into two groupings $Syn1$ and $Syn2$. $Syn1$ is comprised of Digital shifts (Jpeg, Elastic, Contrast, and Pixelate), Noise shifts (Gaussian, Impulse, Shot), and Weather shifts (Frost, Fog, Snow, and Brightness). $Syn2$ is comprised of Blur shifts (Motion, Defocus, Glass, and Zoom), and Extra shifts (Gaussian Blur, Speckle, Spatter, and Saturate).
+We look into how predictive performance changes for each type of synthetic shift in Figure \ref{fig:syn1-distributions}.
+While on aggregate our approach $DoC$ outperforms all other explored approaches, we see that for certain forms of synthetic shift our approach decreases the accuracy of the predictions.
+Further exploration is merited in order to best understand the cause of degradation on these specific synthetic corruptions which are both forms of image blurring (Defocus Blur, and Gaussian Blur).

 Throughout the main text all results with synthetic calibration were calibrated over $Syn1$.
 For completeness we present the results of calibration on $Syn2$ in these Figures \ref{fig:natfromsyn2}, \ref{fig:syn1fromsyn2}, and \ref{fig:imgAfromsyn2}.
 The results we observe follow the same patterns as those in the main text when calibrated over $Syn1$.

 The natural distribution shifts that we explore include the three variations of ImageNet-V2 \cite{recht2019imagenet} (Top Images, Threshold-0.7, and Matched Frequency) and ImageNet-Vid-Robust \cite{shankar2019image}, both of which consist entirely of natural photography images, with ImageNet-V2 comprising the entire 1k classes of the original ImageNet and ImageNet-Vid-Robust representing a subset of ~30 classes.
 We also examine ImageNet-Sketch and ImageNet-Rendition, both of which contain object representations that are not derived from natural photography and are over a set of 200 classes contained in ImageNet.
 The aforementioned datasets represent our natural distribution data grouping, which is used for both evaluating and calibrating our accuracy predictors.
 We also evaluate over ImageNet-Adversarial ($Adv.$), but do not include this distribution in our calibrations, as it is collected in an adversarial fashion and may display different characteristics than model-agnostic shifts.